tylerc122/SmartSignals/README.md

 Phase 1 consisted of training one PPO agent (training details found here <- need to link training config later in readme), and creating two baseline controllers.
 The first baseline controller was on a fixed time schedule (30s green each direction creating a 2 minute schedule) and the other a slightly smarter fixed-time controller with different timing patterns allowing for asymmetric timing (e.g., longer green for busy directions, this is the one that most closely mimics real traffic lights).

 After training and building each respective controller, a comparison script was written in order to have verifiable data that our agent was actually making good decisions within a given traffic scenario.
+The comparison script started out as a simple 10-minute testing period comparing all three controllers.
+Through an iterative process, it evolved into a more robust multi-scale validation system supporting short-term (10 minutes), medium-term (2 hours), and long-term (8 hours) testing durations.
+This evolution yielded much stronger evidence as the agent's performance advantages became more pronounced with longer test durations compared to the baseline controllers.

-The testing methodology ensures fairness by running all three controllers under identical conditions: same SUMO configuration, same traffic demand patterns, and same episode lengths (120 steps = 10 minutes of simulated traffic).
-Each controller is evaluated across 5 independent episodes to capture performance consistency and calculate statistical measures.
+The current testing methodology ensures fairness by running all controllers under identical conditions across these three time scales: 120 steps/5 episodes, 1440 steps/3 episodes, and 5760 steps/2 episodes respectively.
+Each scale uses the same SUMO configuration and traffic demand patterns, with statistical measures calculated for comprehensive performance validation.

 For each episode, the script collects key metrics: